haapjari/tracker/README.md

 # Tracker

-Tracker is a placeholder name for habit tracker project.
+Tracker is a placeholder name for Habit Tracker Application -project.

 ---